LackOfMorals/lackofmorals.github.io/_posts/2023-10-03-Exploring-london-tube-as-a-graph.md

 - Great tool for working with APIs.
 If it's not for you, try Insomnia https://insomnia.rest/

-To begin, figure out TFL APIs
+## To begin, figure out TFL APIs

-I used postman extensively for this as it made examing the response payloads much more straight forward.
+I used postman extensively for this as it made examining the response payloads much more straightforward.

 We'll need a list of all of the Tube lines and the stations on them in sequence.
 This will allow us to create the graph.

-In general the TFL API returns a lot of information - and I mean a lot - most of which is not needed for our purposes.
-There's a number of endpoints that look like they return what is needed; you can get all of the lines from https://api.tfl.gov.uk/line/mode/tube/status and then call https://api.tfl.gov.uk/line/{line id}/stoppoints for each line.
+In general, the TFL API returns a lot of information - and I mean a lot - most of which is not needed for our purposes.
+There are a number of endpoints that look like they return what is needed; you can get all of the lines from https://api.tfl.gov.uk/line/mode/tube/status and then call https://api.tfl.gov.uk/line/{line id}/stoppoints for each line.
 This gets us all of the stations on a line but they are not in sequence :(

 All is not lost

 - We get a list of tube lines from https://api.tfl.gov.uk/line/mode/tube/status

 - Then, for each line we can call https://api.tfl.gov.uk/{line id}/Route/Sequence/line_direction.
-This returns a JSON document of which we find a list of stations, in sequence, in ["orderedLineRoutes"] for each route.
+This returns a JSON document in which we find a list of stations, in sequence, in ["orderedLineRoutes"] for each route.

-Watch out for a line can contain more than one route and we'll need to take that into account.
+Watch out for lines that can contain more than one route; we'll need to take that into account.

-In the next update, we'll go write some code
+In the next update, we'll go write some code.